Goshyost/NUBot/README.md

 I accept any reviews in the code about **optimization**, im not going to say im new on this, but im pretty bad at it lol

-You can find the bot in this server: [New Undergrounds SCP](https://discord.gg/wYsduG5xde)
+You can find the bot on this server: [New Undergrounds SCP](https://discord.gg/wYsduG5xde)

 # Other
 All the Commands: